ExplicitlyImplicit/AspNetCore.Mvc.FluentActions/README.md

     .To(() => "You must be logged in first!");
 ```

-The `AuthorizeClass` statement can also be added in the `Config` parameter
+The `AuthorizeClass` statement can also be added in the `Configure` method
 which can be used to apply `Authorize` to multiple actions classes at once.

 ### AllowAnonymous